joyee00/DSA4262_genex/README.md

 ```
 - The results of the model's training performance will also be printed.

-#### 7) Run the following command to execute the predicting script in the default setting and replace the required path correspondingly:
+#### 7) Run the following command to execute the predicting script in the default setting and replace the required path:
 ```sh
 $ python predicting.py --json_path `path_to_json` --prediction_out_path `path_to_save_prediction`
 ```